klzgrad/naiveproxy/README.md

 [Browser → Naive (client)] ⟶ Censor ⟶ [Frontend → Naive (server)] ⟶ Internet

 NaiveProxy uses Chrome's network stack.
-What the censor can see is exactly regular HTTP/2 traffic between Chrome and Frontend (e.g. Caddy, HAProxy).
+What the censor can see is exactly regular HTTP/2 traffic between Chrome and standard Frontend (e.g. Caddy, HAProxy).

 Frontend also reroutes unauthenticated users and active probes to a backend HTTP server, making it impossible to detect the existence of a proxy:

-Probe ⟶ [Frontend → Nginx] ⟶ index.html
+Probe ⟶ Frontend ⟶ index.html

 ## Download